-Project partners and immediate users of the technology:
+Project partners immediate users of the technology:

 - J.D.
-Irving, Ltd (JDI)
+Irving Ltd (JDI)